ZornLab/Mona/README.md

 ## Using Mona

 All datasets must be converted into a 'Mona directory' before they can be viewed.
-You should also always save a separate "standard" version of the dataset for future use.
+Don't forget to also save a separate "standard" version of the dataset, such as with 'saveRDS()'.
 For Seurat objects:

 ```
 save_mona_dir(seurat,assay="SCT",dir="Desktop/my_dataset",name="Name",description="Description",species="human")
-saveRDS(seurat,file="my_dataset.rds")
 ```

-Alternatively, if working with anndata, SCE, etc. then a Mona directory can be constructed manually using three components - the lognorm counts, cell metadata, and reductions.
+Alternatively, if working with anndata, SCE, etc. then a Mona directory can be constructed manually using three components - the lognorm counts, cell metadata, and a list of reductions.

 ```
 save_mona_dir_custom(counts,meta,reduct,dir="Desktop/my_dataset",name="Name",description="Description",species="human")